Media-Bias-Group/TASSY-A-Text-Annotation-Survey-System/README.md

 # survey-spa-flask-vue
-A survey platform built on Flask and Vue.js.
-This survey app deals with basic questions such as *DataConsent*, *Demographics*, *Ideologies* and *QualityControl* and text highlighting question where the participants can annotate words/phrases wthat show certain properties.
+A web-based survey application built using Flask and Vue.js.
+The survey app allows combining classic survey functionality, such as posing single-choice, multiple choice and slider questions, with text annotation functionality, i.e., allowing participants to select words or phrases in a provided text for annotation.

-## To import the project locally
+## To run the application locally

-1) Make sure you have all the dependencies resolved in requirements.txt.
+1) Resolve all dependencies in requirements.txt.
-2) The current version of the app runs on a WSGI server hosted on pythonanywhere.com.
-To run the project on a locally, please create a local flask server.
+2) Set up a local flask server.
-3) Next, please add this line `app.run(0.0.0.0)` at the end of the file `flask_app.py`.
+3) Add this line `app.run(0.0.0.0)` at the end of the file `flask_app.py`.
-4) Configure a local MySQL server or a SQLLite server and make the appropriate changes in `surveyapi.models.db` to get the DB up and running.
+4) Configure a local MySQL or SQLite server and make the appropriate changes in `surveyapi.models.db` to get the database up and running.

-## Platform structure and hierarchies
+## Application structure and hierarchies

-- Models for simple survey response mechanisms such as simple single select choice, multiple select, chips select, range sliders and text highlighter already exist in `surveyapi.models`
+- Models for basic survey questions, such as single-choice and multiple-choice qiestions, chips select, range sliders, and text highlights already exist in `surveyapi.models`
-- To create new response model, please do the appropriate DB migrations as per the flask and your DB configurations.
+- To create new models, please perform the appropriate DB migrations as per the configuration of your flask and database servers.
-- The following main models (and corresponding tables) exist in the survey and can be used out of the box:
+- The following models (and corresponding tables) exist in the survey and can be used out of the box:
 > 1. **SurveyRecord**: Holds the parent object generated from the responses such as such as *DataConsent*, *Demographics*, *Ideologies* and *QualityControl* from a participant.
 > 2. **SurveyGroups**: Groups the sentences that are to be annotated.
 Also holds the max quota variable of the groups.
 > 3. **Survey**: Encapsulator for various types of surveys such as demographics, ideologies etc.